Updated: Apr 25

 Alright, let’s talk about what happens when you aren’t able to stay ahead of Compliance problems with the IRS.
 This tends to be one of the least understood topics related to taxes and the IRS: What exactly happens if I don’t pay or file my taxes?

 Why?
 Because until you show the IRS that you’re willing and able to get caught up on your taxes, they have no interest in negotiating the balance due.
-So, the first step in the ATBS Proven Path is to Become IRS Compliant, and beyond that, also prove to the IRS that you’re willing to reform yourself to avoid falling behind in the future.
+So, the first step in the ATBS Proven Path is to Become IRS Compliant, and beyond that, also prove to the IRS that you’re willing to remain in compliance so that you do not fall behind in the future.

-Let’s walk through a few topics to help you Become IRS Compliant and complete Step #1 of the ATBS Proven Path.
+Let’s walk through a few topics to help you Become IRS Compliant and complete the 1st of the ATBS Proven Path.

-You need to commit to reforming yourself in the eyes of the IRS
+You need to commit to correcting practices that have landed you in trouble with the IRS

 You need to get caught up on filing your taxes

 That being said, we find that many clients still owe significant amounts of money to the IRS by the time they obtain compliance.
-If that’s the case, ATBS can move on to Step #2 - Negotiating with the IRS.
+If that’s the case, ATBS can move on to the 2nd step of the process - Negotiating with the IRS.

-First, getting someone on the phone is hard and requires a ton of patience!
-You’d be surprised at how long it takes to get an IRS agent on a live call… sometimes it takes waiting all day on hold to get one person on the line!
+Getting an IRS Representative on the phone is hard and requires a ton of patience!
+You’d be surprised how long it often takes to get an IRS agent on a live call… sometimes it takes waiting all day on hold to get one person on the line!
 If you don’t have the patience to wait, sometimes it’s better to have someone do this work on your behalf.

-When you get an agent on the line, be sure to gather their contact information for your records.
+When you get an agent on the line, be sure to gather their badge number for your records.
 Recordkeeping is a key part of your negotiation because, more often than not, you’ll end up speaking to more than one agent during your negotiation.
 Always be sure to gather their info and document your call!

-Once you get an agent on the line, it’s time to review your Story and talk through any documentation you have available.
+Once you get an agent on the line, it’s time to review your financial form and propose your desired monthly payment amount.
 Helping the agent get a good understanding of your situation is the foundation you’ll build on during your negotiation!